 Nan Levinson, Author, inter alia, of Outspoken: Free Speech Stories; Lecturer in journalism, Tufts University

 Robert Post, Professor and Dean, Yale University Law School

 Ellen Schrecker, Emerita Professor of History, Yeshiva University

 Rodney Smolla, Dean, Delaware Law School of Widener University

 Catharine Stimpson, Professor of English and Dean Emerita, Graduate School of Arts & Sciences, New York University

 David Strauss, Professor of Law, University of Chicago

 Philippa Strum, Senior Fellow, Woodrow Wilson International Center for Scholars

-Siva Vaidhyanathan, Associate Professor of Media Studies and Law, University of Virginia
+Siva Vaidhyanathan, Professor of Media Studies and Law, University of Virginia

-Julie Van Camp, Professor and Chair of Philosophy, California State University, Long Beach
+Julie Van Camp, Professor Emerita of Philosophy, California State University, Long Beach

 Diane Zimmerman, Emeritus Professor of Law, New York University